-Halloween is admittedly a kitschy holiday, but that’s no reason to throw sophistication out the window.
+Halloween is admittedly a kitschy holiday, but that’s no reason to throw sophistication out the window when it comes to throwing an on-theme party.
 By serving a classic cocktail with a slightly morbid name (like Corpse Reviver or The Grave Digger), you can subtly allude to the spirit of the holiday without sacrificing the quality of your tipple.

-Ingredients like blackberries or Guinness create a dark mood without venturing into cheesy territory.
+Ingredients like blackberries and Guinness create a dark mood without venturing into cheesy territory.
 Any double-strained cocktail can instantly be given a spooky-chic vibe with the smoke and fog effects of a couple of cubes of dry ice—just wait until it has fully evaporated before sipping.
-Excited to mix a drink yet?

 The Corpse Reviver

 Why We Love It: The Corpse Reviver is a classic cocktail that dates back to 1871.
 The drink includes dry gin, orange liqueur, Lillet Blanc, lemon juice, an absinthe rinse, and a brandied cherry garnish.
 In this case, Ashley Rose Conway of Sugar & Cloth delivers the absinthe via atomizer (spray bottle) "to highlight the anise notes," she explains.

 If you don't have an atomizer, rinse the glass with absinthe by adding a small amount to the coupe, swirling, and dumping out before pouring the cocktail.

 The Recipe: Poison Apple Cocktail